Are Epsom salts a safe laxative?

 A friend and I were talking and she mentioned that she'd used epsom salts once after a particularly extravagant post-Thanksgiving food binge to "clear out her system".
 I've been experiencing a lot of gastrointestinal distress lately due to a change in diet, and I've been thinking about trying a cleanse of some sort to sort of "reset" things.
 Would a colon cleanse or laxative be safe for me?
 Are epsom salts a good option?

-- You are experiencing extreme stomach pain, vomiting, or nausea.
+- Experiencing extreme stomach pain, vomiting, or nausea

-- Your bowel movements have been different for two weeks or longer.
+- Experiencing bowel movements that have been different for two weeks or longer

-- You have been using laxatives for a week or more.
+- Using laxatives for a week or more

-- You are pregnant or nursing (Epsom salts may harm unborn or breastfeeding children).
+- Pregnant or nursing as they may harm unborn or breastfeeding children